robertbullen/dakboard/docs/slides/introduction/introduction.md

 - Column

     - Display the date, time, and weather
-    - Provide a consolidated family calendar via iCalendar
+    - Provide a consolidated family calendar
         - Become the successor to the kids' classroom monthly calendar
-    - Publish *keeper* photos that are otherwise rarely viewed after capture via iCloud shared albums
+    - Publish *keeper* photos that are otherwise rarely viewed after capture
+    - Interact with the Apple ecosystem for calendars and photos
     - **Control the display intelligently**
         - **Turn on only while viewing**
         - **Keep off during nighttime hours**